 If your dog is expecting pups it is a good idea to know what to expect during the normal course of labour, how you can assist her and what signs to look for if she is in trouble.
-Knowing when to call your vet for assistance is critical for the survival of the pups, and the mother.
+Knowing when to call your vet for assistance is critical for the survival of the pups as well as the mother.

 How do I know when my bitch is about to whelp?